Home >

 - An Apology for Poetry (1595)

-unites prodigious learning to a style at once sinewy and supple, airy and weighty. --Paul Dean, The New Criterion, January 2002, p.
-70
+unites prodigious learning to a style at once sinewy and supple, airy and weighty. --Paul Dean

 The Online Books Page